Code Red Scenario: Government Portal Crisis

 Scenario Details for IMs

-“It’s Tuesday morning at the Department of Public Services during the final 48 hours of tax season, with millions of citizens trying to file taxes and access government services online.
-Instead of tax portals and license renewal systems, government websites are displaying ‘HELLO!
+“It’s Tuesday morning at the State Department of Revenue during the final 48 hours of tax season, with millions of citizens trying to file taxes and access government services online.
+Instead of tax portals and license renewal systems, government websites are displaying defacement messages – ‘HELLO!
 Welcome to http://www.worm.com!
 Hacked By Chinese!’
-Federal cybersecurity agencies are calling because the state’s government servers are now attacking other government infrastructure across the internet.”
+Federal cybersecurity agencies are calling because the state’s government servers are generating massive outbound scanning traffic and actively attacking other government infrastructure across the internet.”

 Initial Symptoms to Present: